25 Cheap Halloween Costumes for Kids Basically Anyone Can DIY

 This Star Wars droid is made out of a Chinese paper lantern, a colander for the hat, and LOTS of white duct tape.
 Add BB-8’s designs with a black permanent marker and orange duct tape.
 These popular Halloween costumes from Amazon will wow your neighbors.

 Rip a white bed sheet into strips (ripping makes it look more authentic than cutting) and wrap, wrap, wrap.
 To give them a dingy color, soak them in coffee water for an hour.
 Make sure your mummy is wearing white under his or her wrappings.
-A mummy costume is a classic, just like these adorable vintage Halloween costumes that your kids can still wear today!
+Mummy costumes are classic cheap Halloween costumes for kids, just like the most popular Halloween costumes from the year you were born.

 Cut leg holes into the bottom of a giant plastic tub, and glue fake flowers to the inside of your “pot.”
 Use duct tape suspenders to hold the tub on your flower child.

 Good grief!
 This Charlie Brown outfit takes no time at all to make—simply put black duct tape on a yellow T-shirt—but it’ll have all your neighbors wondering why they didn’t think of it too.
-You can also cut Halloween costs with these Amazon costumes that are $25 or less.
+This is a great DIY costume you can probably make with things you have at home, and so are these great ideas for last-minute Halloween costumes.

 Box of tissues